Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 Duration: Trip takes 20-30 minutes, one way.

 Cash or card?
-If you book in-person, expect to pay with cash.
+If you book in-person, expect to pay with cash or with a QR code.
 However, if you book online, you may be able to pay with card, depending on the company.

 If you’re traveling with little ones, pack hats, plenty of sunscreen, and maybe a dry bag or two.
-The sea can be bumpy, and you can definitely get splashed.
+The sea can be bumpy, and it is possible that you get splashed.
 Seasickness bands, ginger chews, or possibly even Dramamine can be a good idea for anyone with a sensitive stomach, though medication should be a last resort since it may cause drowsiness.
 (You don’t want that.)

 What is the best time to visit the Cham Islands?